-Jenny joined Milk Matters in 2005 in order to assist with running Milk Matters, a rapidly growing and developing organisation.
+Jenny joined Milk Matters in 2005 in order to assist with running Milk Matters, a small but growing and developing organisation.
 Jenny’s desire to get involved in breastfeeding support was sparked by seeing far too many distressed mothers giving up breastfeeding because of a lack of adequate support and information.
 Working in the field of milk banking provides the unique opportunity to contribute towards as many babies as possible having access to breastmilk, ideally from their own mother or, if that is not possible, from a breastmilk bank.

 Donor milk really saved my sons life.
 He weighed 985g when he was born at 27 weeks.
 Because of your organisation, most of all your donors, my son is healthy, his weight at the moment is 4.5kg – getting fatter by the day.
 May God bless you all and the work you do.
 THANK YOU!
 THANK YOU!